albertotonda/albertotonda.github.io/content/publication/barbiero-2019-evolutionary/index.md

   benchmarks show that the proposed approach is able to identify candidate coresets with better accuracy and generality than state-of-the-art coreset discovery algorithms found in literature.
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3319619.3326846
 links:
 - name: URL
   url: https://doi.org/10.1145/3319619.3326846
 ---